sdsc/cluster-guide/quickstart/README.md

 ```

 Once you are in this directory you should be able to use an ``ls`` command to
 check which of the rolls you installed have perl scripts.
 To run a Perl scripts
 simply put in the following command::

 ```
-	perl intel.t
+	./intel.t
 ```

-This will automatically run a script which should create an output similar to
+Assuming a license is installed for the Intel compilers in the appropriate
-the following scenarios.
+location, this script should create an output similar to the following...

 Intel compilers and license installed correctly::